DFabric/DPlatform-Shell/README.md

 Not recommended because no auto-updates, but you still *can* run directly `dplatform.sh`.

 ## Requirements
-A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom sytsemdd services.
+A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom systemd services.

 Debian 8 and derivatives like Ubuntu and Raspbian.
 Full support, well tested